aphp/edsnlp/docs/user-guide/quickumls.md

 ## Authors and citation

-The `quickumls` pipeline was developed at AP-HP's EDS by the Data Science team, **relying heavily on previous work by Georgetown**.
+The `quickumls` pipeline was developed at the Data and Innovation unit, IT department, AP-HP, **relying heavily on previous work by Georgetown**.